njadhav489/drupal-state-city-dropdown/README.md

-# Drupal State City Dropdown
+# Drupal State City Dropdown  [ **Show cities based on selected state** ]

 ## Description
-This module allows you to display a dynamic state-city dropdown.
-Based on the selected state, the corresponding cities are shown in a dropdown.
-Currently, it contains a mapping of Indian states and cities in the code.
-This module is primarily designed to be used with the **Webform module**, where cities are dynamically populated based on the selected state.
+This module allows you to display two dropdowns: one for **states** and one for **cities**.
+The cities dropdown will show options based on the selected state.
+Currently, the module includes a mapping of Indian states and cities in the code.
+The cities corresponding to the selected state will be shown in the cities dropdown.

-You can customize the state and city lists according to your needs.
-If you're not using the Webform module, you can skip adding states and cities in the admin panel.
+This module is designed to be used with the **Webform module**.
+You can customize the state and city lists as needed.
+If you're not using Webform, you can skip the step of creating state and city options in the admin panel.

 ## Features
 - Displays state and city dropdowns.